 The biggest fintechs of today didn’t exist 10 years ago.
 And, for every challenger fintech you know — and maybe love — there are a thousand you’ve never heard of.
 While so much choice is incredible for consumers, it’s also more avenues criminals can use to launder their money through our finance system.
 If AML were a game of chess, you could say that criminals have the first-move advantage.

 Large budgets + no need to follow the rules

-Imagine if your compliance team had an unlimited budget and no regulations or constraints?
+Imagine if your compliance team had an unlimited budget and no AML regulations or constraints?
 With a nearly barrier-free existence like that, I’m pretty sure you’d be moving a lot faster, too.
 Those are the criminals of today.

 How can compliance teams keep up?

 If we’re all doing the best we can to keep up with changing AML directives and new technology, how can we make “faster” a reality?
 How can we increase our speed not just by 10%, but more like 10x to catch today’s tech-savvy criminals?